MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-complextypes.md

 With the latest version of [!INCLUDE[prod_short](includes/prod_short.md)], it is possible to return most types from procedures - both user-defined types and most built-in types.

+As an example, the below method will take a name, and return the first customer record that matches the name.
+The signature specifies the return type at the end of the procedure declaration, and the procedure exits by returning the found customer record.

 ```al
 /// <summary>